 Marijuana is known by many names; the most common is cannabis.
 This is the Latin name used most often by botanists and pharmaceutical companies.
 The word marijuana usually refers to the leaves and female flowers of the cannabis plant.
-Cannabinoids are substances in cannabis that act on cells in the body (called cannabinoid receptors) to cause some effect.
-Two major ingredients include:
+Medical marijuana is whole plant marijuana used for medical purposes.

 Does cannabis help seizures?

-Cannabidiol (CBD): Recently, there have been some open-labeled studies in the U.S. of Epidiolex (a drug derived from cannabidiol or CBD), which is produced by a pharmaceutical company (GW Pharmaceuticals).
-Epidiolex is a purified, 99% oil-based extract of CBD that is produced to give known and consistent amounts in each dose.
+Open-label studies in the U.S. of Epidiolex (a drug derived from cannabidiol or CBD) are being performed.
+Epidiolex is a purified, 99% oil-based CBD extract from the cannabis plant and is produced by GW Pharmaceuticals to give known and consistent amounts in each dose.
 The U.S. Food and Drug Administration (FDA) has given some epilepsy centers permission to use this drug as "compassionate use" for a limited number of people at each center.

 Does cannabis have side effects?

 Side effects of the preparations used to treat seizures have not been well documented in anecdotal reports as varying doses and strains have been used.
 Increased appetite and memory problems have been reported.

 - Most side effects were described as mild or moderate and went away.

 - The most common serious possible side effect was status epilepticus, when a person has long or repeated seizures.

 What are the laws governing medical marijuana?

 A number of states in the U.S. have laws allowing cannabis to be recommended and dispensed to people for medical reasons.
-However, this does conflict with some federal laws and there are further complications for research on marijuana due to federal restrictions.
+However, this does conflict with federal laws and there are further complications for research on cannabis due to federal restrictions.
 This can mean physicians who choose to follow the state laws on medical use of marijuana could be breaking a federal law.

 When conventional treatments do not work, as is the case for roughly 30% of people with epilepsy, it is not unreasonable to consider cannabis.
 This is why some states have approved it for “compassionate access.”
 However, this should only be considered after a thorough evaluation at a specialized epilepsy center and once conventional treatments (pharmacologic and nonpharmacologic) have been reasonably tried.